-- 2.17 Rubbish in gardens and on private land the Enforcement Team receives large numbers of complaints relating to rubbish in gardens and on private land.
-New powers under the Anti-Social Behaviour (Crime & Policing) Act 2014 has allowed the Team to successfully use Community Protection Notices (CPNs) to ensure householders and landowners keep their property clean and tidy and free of accumulations of rubbish.
-Non-compliance with a CPN is a criminal offence and offenders can be issued with £100 fixed penalty fines or be prosecuted.
-Fines can be up to £5,000 for householders and £20,000 for businesses.
-Where CPNs have not been complied with the team has prosecuted offenders and in some cases applied for Remedial Orders (Court Orders) to ensure the notices are complied with.
-A recent prosecution for non-compliance with a CPN resulted in a statutory maximum £20,000 fine. - 2.18 Behaviour Change the Enforcement Team works closely with the Press Office to ensure that all successful prosecutions for waste offences are publicised through the press and social media in order to maximise awareness of these types of offences and penalties.
-It is hoped that this brings about behaviour change so that the public becomes more responsible in terms of how they dispose of their waste. - 2.19 Duty of Care the Team enforces the Duty of Care regulations to ensure businesses contain all their waste and only use licensed operators to collect, transport and dispose of waste.
-The Enforcement Team and Council Wardens regularly visit businesses to ensure compliance with the regulations.
+- 2.17 Rubbish in Gardens and on private land the Enforcement team receives large numbers of complaints relating to rubbish in gardens and on private land.
+New powers under the Anti-Social Behaviour (Crime & Policing) Act 2014 has allowed the team to successfully use Community Protection Notices (CPNs) to ensure householders and landowners keep their property clean and tidy and free of rubbish accumulations.
+Non-compliance with a CPN is a criminal offence and offenders can be issued with £100 fixed penalty fines or prosecuted.
+Fines can be up to £5000 for householders and £20,000 for businesses Where CPNs have not been complied with the team has prosecuted offenders and in some cases applied for Remedial Orders (Court Orders) to ensure the notices are complied with.
+A recent prosecution for noncompliance with a CPN resulted in a statutory maximum £20,000 fine. - 2.18 Behaviour Change The Enforcement team works closely with the Press Office to ensure all successful prosecutions for waste offences are publicised through the press and social media in order to maximise awareness of these types of offences and penalties to hopefully effect behaviour change so that the public become more responsible about their waste. - 2.19 Duty of Care The Team enforces the Duty of Care regulations to ensure businesses contain all their waste and only use licensed operators to collect, transport and dispose of waste.
+The Enforcement Team and Council wardens regularly visit businesses to ensure compliance with the regulations.

-The Householder Waste Duty of Care Regulations came into force in 2005 and placed on all householders a responsibility to ensure that whoever is used to collect, transport and dispose of waste is appropriately licensed.
+The Householder Waste Duty of care Regulations came into force in 2005 and placed on all householders a responsibility to ensure that whoever is used to collect, transport and dispose of waste, are appropriately licensed.
 Recently there has been an increase in householders using unlicensed carriers of waste which has resulted in a small number of prosecutions.
 The Enforcement Team is currently looking at ways to identify and tackle illegal waste carriers which target vulnerable members of the public.

-2.20 Litter & Dog Control Order offences - the Council currently issues £80 fixed penalty fines for litter and dog control order offences.
+2.20 Litter & Dog Control Order offences - The Council currently issue £80 fixed penalty fines for litter and dog control order offences.
 Fines can be issued by Council Wardens and Environmental Enforcement Officers.
 The Enforcement Team will also issue fixed penalty notices on behalf of the public if there is an accompanying witness statement and the person is prepared to attend court.
-Where fixed penalty notices have been issued to the public for littering and dog control order offences and the fines have not been paid, the Environmental Enforcement Officers prepare prosecution files for these offences.
-In the last 18 months there have been two successful prosecutions for dog fouling offences.
+Where fixed penalty notices have been issued to the public for littering & dog control order offences and the fines have not been paid the Environmental Enforcement Team prepare prosecution files for these offences.
+In the last 18 months there have been 2 successful prosecutions for dog fouling offences.